lilileiva/e-commerce/README.md

 - View of products and categories
 - Products cart
 - Filter and search products
-- Create, edit and delete products and cateogires (as admin user)
+- Create, edit and delete products and categories (as admin user)

 ## How To Use